 Cough: dry cough

 A dry cough is a cough where no phlegm or mucus is produced (known as non-productive).
-A dry cough is irritating, usually with a tickly throat.
+A dry cough is irritating and usually associated with a tickly throat.
+Dry coughs are often caused by viral illnesses such as colds and flu, but they can also be caused by allergies or throat irritants.

 How long does a cough normally last?